stephaneVercouillieBMID/slate/source/workingVersion.html.md

  <aside class="success"> Can I use a self signed certificate for my integration?
 In Sandbox, yes but not for production where we need the certificate & its intermediate chain.</aside>
 <aside class="success"> What should I do once I changed my JWKSet URL?
 You must notify Support and create a new certificate accordingly.</aside>
+ <aside class="success"> Is it possible to register multiple valid callback URIs/jwkset URIs for one environment, or will they have to change this every time they switch URIs?
+While it is possible to register several redirect urls, it is not possible to register several JWKSet urls.
+The redirect url is specified in each Authorization request, the User will be redirected to that url after the (failed or successful) authentication in the itsme App.
+You need to specify it in the onboarding file because it needs to be whitelisted by our F5.
+We can whitelist several urls.
+The jwkset urls, however, is used by our BE for the decryption and signature verification of the JWTokens present in the OpenID Connect flow.
+Our BE must know what URL to contact, and thus we can register only one jwkset url.</aside>
  <aside class="success">
  Once your Sandbox is created, you will receive:
   <ul>